 The boat was a beautiful modern vessel with comfortable and spacious seating.
 There was plenty of room to move around, and people were not on top of each other.
 More oversized luggage is left in the belly of the ship and is easily accessible to anyone.
 Only smaller carry-on luggage is permitted in the passenger areas.

 Greeted by a gorgeous sunrise shortly after departure, we were sure this would be a fun-filled boat trip.
 Eight hours later, we can assure you it wasn’t.
 After a while, all you see is the sea.
 There is nothing to do but sleep or read.
-You then realize you could be sightseeing but are on a boat you can’t get off for hours.
+You then realize you could be sightseeing but are on a boat and can’t get off for hours.

 The Ferry Ride